mnot/header-explorer/README.md

 ## Step 2: Write a Program

-Next, you need to write a program that subclasses the `Runner` object in `header_runner.py` and overrides one or both of the `parsed` and `raw` methods.
-These are called each time the parser runs over a header field.
+Next, you need to write a program that subclasses the `Runner` object in `header_runner.py` and overrides the `analyse` method.
+It is called once for header header section.

-`parsed` is called when the header is identified as a Structured field, and successfully parsed as such.

-`raw` is called when the header can't be treated as a Structured Field, either because it isn't recognised as one, or parsing fails.

 See `cache_control.py` for an example.